UK government plans to revamp holiday pay calculation for part-year workers

 Out-Law Guide | 23 Jun 2021 | 12:08 pm | 8 min. read

 Commercial landlords in Northern Ireland must consider their approach to the increasing level of arrears given further extensions to restrictions on remedies.

-Landlords now face potential tenant arrears for the March, June, September and December 2020 and March 2021 quarters, as well as potential arrears for the June 2021 quarter from 24 June 2021.
-This is a hugely challenging time for landlords in the current economic climate, with no immediate end to the ongoing pandemic and a likely extension by the government of the restrictions for recovery of arrears on the horizon.
+As landlords now face potential arrears for all four quarters of 2020 and 2021, they are likely to want to look longer and harder at the options available to them.
+This is a hugely challenging time for landlords in the current economic climate, with no immediate end to the ongoing pandemic and a likely extension by the government of the restrictions on forfeiture for arrears on the horizon.

 Recovery from third parties, such as current or former tenants or guarantors; recovery via rent deposits; debt proceedings against a tenant; forfeiture for non-arrears related breaches; and winding-up in certain limited circumstances, remain available to landlords in appropriate cases.

 The evidence is that many landlords have reached arrangements with tenants for deferred rent payments and other concessions.
 The Code of Practice for Landlords and Tenants of Commercial Property was published in June 2020.
 Although not mandatory, the code is a useful addition to the landlord's arguments as it requires transparency from tenants on their financial position as part of any request for a concession for the landlord.
 This should be useful in flushing out 'can pay, won't pay' tenants.

 Where a tenant refuses to provide the information required by the code, and the landlord then pursues debt proceedings, the tenant's conduct might be a factor in a costs order on a more draconian basis than would usually be the case.
 However, we have no evidence yet of how courts will view non-compliance with the code.